 BOARD OF DIRECTORS

-Anthony Edwards, Chair is an Assistant Vice-President and Commercial Lender at Grayson National Bank/Bank of Floyd in Independence, VA.
+Anthony Edwards, Chair is an Assistant Vice-President and Commercial Lender at Skyline National Bank.
 He graduated in 2009 from the Bryan School of Business and Economics at UNC- Greensboro with a Bachelor’s Degree in Finance.

 Robert ‘Bob’ Dunbar, Vice-Chair is retired from his position of Senior Vice President and General Counsel for Fortistar, an alternative energy corporation based in New York.
 Bob is a huge fan of traditional music and brings that passion into focus as he helps identify sources of support to help children have the musical opportunities he yearned for as a child.
 With a career focus in business finance, he is leading JAM through a strategic planning process.